-We chose not the stay here because it’s the cities capital of nightlife.
+We chose not to stay here because it’s the city’s nightlife capital.
 Not to say that we don’t enjoy a good night out, we do, but we are past nightclubbing.
 The thought of staying in the heart of a nightclub area gives me a headache.
 Zona T is slightly north (about a mile) of Chapinero.
-When searching hotels options for Zona T Chapinero will display.
-In fact, all the above recommendations for Chapinero will show.
-Zona T is packed with nightlife and shopping, here some hotels to choose from:
+When searching, hotel options for Zona T Chapinero will display.
+All the above recommendations for Chapinero will show.
+Zona T is the place to be for nightlife and shopping; here are some hotels to choose from:

 Potential Safety Issues in Bogota Colombia

 My intent for sharing here is not to freak people out or give you the impression that you can’t enjoy Colombia.
-Instead, this is to educate you on how to avoid classic big city schemes.
+Instead, this is to educate you on avoiding classic big city schemes.
 These scams happen all over the world:

 - Pickpocketing: Many big cities across the globe have pickpockets.
 Bogota is no different.
-Rule of thumb is don’t carry valuables, don’t flash your phone and be alert.
+The rule of thumb is don’t carry valuables, don’t flash your phone, and be alert.

-- Taxi’s: The scam goes like this.
-You get in and give your destination, and you end up on an isolated street, and you get mugged.
-In some cases, taken to an ATM and forced to withdraw cash.
-They call it the millionaire ride because you might have to withdraw a million pesos – a few hundred dollars.
-In a nutshell, don’t use taxi’s and you will be fine.
+- Taxis: The scam goes like this.
+You get in and give your destination.
+You then find yourself on a strange street subject to a mugging.
+In some cases, they are taken to an ATM and forced to withdraw cash.
+They call it the millionaire ride because you might have to draw a million pesos – a few hundred dollars.
+In a nutshell, don’t use taxis and you will be fine.

 - ATM Theft: There are three versions of this scam.
 1. Card skimming, which occurs globally.
 2. A combo taxi scam (see above).
-3. El fleteo – which is being watched withdrawing cash and then being followed and mugged.
+3. El fleteo – which is where someone observes you withdraw cash.
+The person who watches then robs you.
 Avoid taking money at night and stick to safe locations like a mall or inside a bank.

-- Drink Spiking: Nothing new here, drink spiking goes on all over.
-Drink at reputable places, don’t accept a drink from a stranger and if you are concerned, watch your drink being made.
+- Drink Spiking: Nothing new here.
+This goes on all over.
+Make sure you drink at reputable places, don’t accept a drink from a stranger, and watch your drink being made if you are concerned.